ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * `start_location_hints` gives us a starting hint for the `Spike Cave` location available at the beginning of the multiworld that can be used for no cost.
 * `exclude_locations` forces a not important item to be placed on the `Cave 45` location.
+* `custom_item_pool`
+  * `start_inventory: null` will remove the items specified in `start_inventory` from the item pool, and replace them with junk items.
+  * `modify` is used to add an extra moon pearl to the item pool.
+Since `item_pool_correction` is not turned off, it will remove a junk item to make room for it automatically.
 * `item_links`
   * For `A Link to the Past` all players in the `rods` item link group will share their fire and ice rods and the player items will be replaced with single rupees.